stellamaj/data-portfolio/python-data-project/README.md

 ```
 <img src="images/avg_marks.png" width="500" alt="Average mark by class and gender bar chart">

 >From the output, the comparison of marks by class and gender is not very meaningful because the distribution of genders across classes is uneven, and some classes do not contain any female students at all.

+---

-Creating a new DataFrame for deeper analysis to identify high-achieving students
+**Creating a new DataFrame for deeper analysis to identify high-achieving students**

 ```python
 top_students = df[df['mark'] > 80]